DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 ### INTRODUCTION & FIRST WORDS<a name="intro"></a>

-Due to its reduced size (regardling its big brother, the _6OP-DX_ module), the _6OP-DX Kompakt_ module doesn't permit to do sound design on DX7 operators/LFO/pitch envelope/transpose/feedback, so the DX7 voice parameters cannot be edited.
-However, **MONOPHONIC** state may be toggled on or off, and modulation matrix can be edited, for any voice.
-Any modulation matrix can be copied/pasted between voices (located in same or in different bank).

-Depending your needs, you'll can open single-voice **.6opvoice** file (this load the file in the currently selected bank/voice, including "extensions"), 32-voice cartridge **.6opcart** file (this load the file in the currently selected bank, affects all 32 voices of the bank, including "extensions"), full synthesizer **.6opsynth** file (this load the file in all 4 banks, affects all 32 voices in all banks, including "extensions"), or import a DX7 SysEx file made by a real DX7 synthesizer or DX7-compatible software (but without featured "extensions" in this case, because extented features are not supported by DX7 SysEx formats).
+The _6OP-DX_ module is the "control tower" of DX7 in the OhmerPrems ecosystem!

+Despite its very huge size for an Eurorack module (117HP wide), its avantage is to propose all DX7 parameters behind your eyes, without need to navigate between "pages", "subpages", submenus, and so on.
+Most DX7 parameters are potentiometers, few of them are momentary buttons to toggle a state (on/off), or to select the LFO waveform.

+This _6OP-DX_ module is mainly useful to prepare your DX7 synthesizer file(s) you'll need in your project (can be single-voice files, 32-voice cartridge files, or full synthesizer files).
+When your sound design session is completed (and of course, saved), you'll can replace the huge _6OP-DX_ module by its compact variant, the _6OP-DX Kompakt_, in order to save signifiant space in your rack.
+Of course, you'll must open appropriate file(s), either **.6opsynth** file (single-voice), **.6opcart** file (32-voice cartridge), or **.6opsynth** file (entire synthesizer), previously made by any _6OP-DX_ module.
+Please read [6OP-DX Kompakt User's Manual](https://github.com/DomiKamu/OhmerPrems/blob/v2/docs/modules/6OP-DX/Manual.md) for more details about this thinner module!

+Also, you'll can prepare your custom DX7 soundbank or single-voice, then export it as _VMEM_ SysEx (32-voice soundbank) or _VCED_ SysEx (single-voice), in order to import it to real DX7 synthesizer (the DX7 always uses MIDI channel 1 for SysEx transfers, also, MEMORY PROTECT must be disabled prior to import), or to another DX7-compatible software capable to interpret DX7 SysEx files, like freeware [**Dexed**](https://asb2m10.github.io/dexed/), or commercial [**Arturia's DX7 V**](https://www.arturia.com/products/software-instruments/dx7-v/overview) / [**Plogue's chipsynth OPS7**](https://www.plogue.com/products/chipsynth-ops7.html).

 You'll can consider:
 - 6OP-DX (the huge module) either as voice synthesizer **AND** as full DX7 voice (sound) editor.
 - 6OP-DX Kompakt, for final productions in your racks (mainly to save space in your racks).

 :information_source: Both _6OP-DX_ and _6OP-DX Kompakt_ modules are capable to create/edit the modulation matrix (for each voice), save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.
-However, the _6OP-DX Kompakt_ module cannot edit DX7 synthesizer parameters, and cannot export them to DX7 SysEx file, otherwise, they're no more signifiant differences between each other!
+However, the _6OP-DX Kompakt_ module cannot edit DX7 synthesizer parameters, and cannot export to DX7 SysEx files, otherwise, they're no more signifiant differences between both modules!

 ---